jundalisay/sp/content/en/superphysics/greeks.md

 Period | Philosopher | Key Idea
 --- | --- | ---
-624–546 BC | Thales of Miletus | Water was the fundamental substance (arche) of the cosmos 610–546 BC |  Anaximander Pupil of Thales | Developed a cosmological (vortex) 585–525 BC |  Anaximenes | Air was the arche.
+624–546 BC | Thales of Miletus | Water was the fundamental substance (arche) of the cosmos 610–546 BC |  Anaximander Pupil of Thales | Developed a cosmological vortex 585–525 BC |  Anaximenes | Air was the arche.
 Used condensation and expansion to explain how air changed into other elements 570–495 BC | Pythagoras | Founded a religious and philosophical school -- numbers were the ultimate reality 535–475 BC |  Heraclitus | Change is the only reality.
 His arche was fire 515–445 BC |  Parmenides | Founded the Eleatic school -- change is an illusion and reality is a single, unchanging, and uniform sphere
+500—428 BC | Anaxagoras | Fixed essence or substance
 490–430 BC | Empedocles | Four Classical Elements moved by Love and Strife 480-420 BC | Leucippus | Founder of Atomism -- universe is made of indivisible atoms moving in a void 460–370 BC | Democritus | Student of Leucippus